Take a look at the Pathways 2021/22 offer booklet to learn more about Pathways, meet the team and see what we can offer to students.

 Higher Education (HE for short) is the continuation of study post the age of 18.

 There are lot’s of different Higher Education Institutions, including Loughborough University, University of Leicester and De Montfort University.
-At these institutions, there are around 50,000 courses to choose from.
+Across all the universities and colleges in the UK there are around 50,000 courses to choose from.

 Choosing higher education after you complete your post-16 qualification doesn’t just mean going to university.
 Higher and degree apprenticeships allow you to gain a degree-level qualification whilst earning and working in an industry of your choice.